misyaath/Persistent-Session-/README.md

 Then include config.php file on to your code

-I did simple persistent session sotorage model calss.
+I did simple persistent session storage model calss.
 If you want to add more data in to database you able change code and queries add more data

 IF you want extra logics edit MysqlSessionHandler